22 Early Spring Perennial Flowers (Vibrant Bloomers)

 Cut Flower: No

-Elegant and dramatic, early blooming bearded iris add pops of color to the spring landscape.
-These lovely iris flowers come in an array of color, shape and form.
+Early blooming bearded iris add an elegant pop of color to the spring landscape.
+These lovely flowers come in an array of color, shape and form.

 With ruffled petals and rich colors, bearded iris make quite a statement in the flower garden.
 They are also deer resistant, making them a wonderful addition for a rural home.